NEWS & ARCHIVES:

 SomBa would like to commend and thank Chevron for giving back to the community on Saturday morning, April 18th.

 The event commenced on a gorgeous and sunny day at the Chevron gas station at 6th and Harrison with presentations by Chevron representatives and city officials and donating of checks to various non profits, including a check for $20,000(!) to Clean City.
 Snacks and refreshments were provided and radio station 107.7 The Bone, was broadcasting the event from their tent.
 Chevron and neighborhood appropriately dressed volunteers then set of with brooms and rolling garbage cans for two blocks surrounding the gas station.
-It was a fun event and the end result was sidewalks one could eat off!
+It was a fun event for a good cause.
+Thank you Chevron.

 Picture Collage from SomBa’s Recent Mixer!

 SomBa’s last mixer was held on July 30th, at Jamber Wine Pub on Folsom.
 We welcomed over 20 members, guests and friends to a great evening of networking and socializing.
 If you missed it, stay tuned to our website and newsletter for our next event!

 On February 6th, 2014, SFCDMA held its 61st anniversary gala dinner event, at the Concordia-Argonaut Club on Van Ness Avenue in San Francisco.
 This event was well attended with over 200 attendees from merchant groups all over San Francisco, including a full table on behalf of SomBa.
 Shooting photos for the evening was SomBa’s very own Laura Kudritzki.
 Also representing SomBa, were Hoogasian Flowers, Sinow Optometry, and The Mau Law Firm.